 But price isn’t the only criteria to look at.
-You'll want to consider who wants to provide the best cell phone coverage in your area and whether the discount carrier you're considering uses that carrier's network.
-With the exception of T-Mobile, none of the discount carriers we've mentioned here operate their own network.
+You'll want to consider who provides the best cell phone coverage in your area and whether the discount carrier you're considering uses that carrier's network.
+With the exception of AT&T, T-Mobile and Verizon, none of the discount carriers we've mentioned here operate their own network.
 Rather, as mobile virtual network operators, or MVNOs, they piggyback on the cellular networks built by one or more of the major carriers.
 Some carriers, such as Republic Wireless and Google Fi, also offload calls and texts to Wi-Fi when available, as part of their efforts to keep monthly costs low.

 You'll also want to look at the variety of plans each carrier offered and whether you could move to a different plan if your talk, text and data needs change.
 We've focused on plans for individuals, but if you're searching for the best family cell phone plan, look into whether a carrier offers discounts on multiple lines.
 While perks generally aren't included with cheap cell phone plans, look to see if there are some added benefits such as hotspot data.

 - Best international phone plans: What travelers should know